 - 1/2 cup milk

-- Chicken or Turkey broth (see recipe) about a cup, all of it may not be used.
+- chicken or turkey stock/broth (see recipe) about 2 to 4 cups, all of it may not be used.

-This stuffing will be baked at 350 degrees for about 45 to 55 minutes.
-Adjustments will need to be made if cooking at a different temperature or if using different sized pans (for instance 1 large pan or two smaller pans.)
+Baking: The stuffing will be baked at 350 degrees for about 45 to 55 minutes.
+Adjustments will need to be made if cooking at a different temperature or if using different-sized pans (for instance, two smaller pans. instead of 1 large)

-Bread Crumbs: Several days ahead (three to four) cut bread into about 1 inch by 1/2 inch cubes.
-Place on a tray in a safe place to dry.
-May also be spread out on trays and baked in a 300 degree oven for 30 to 50 minutes, stirring and rotating trays now and then.
+Bread Cubes: Several days ahead (three to four) cut bread into about 1 inch by 1/2 inch cubes.
+Place on large sheet trays in a safe place to dry.
+May also be spread out on trays and baked in a 300-degree F. oven for 30 to 50 minutes, stirring and rotating trays now and then.
 Cool before using.
-Premade bread cubes (14 to 16 ounces) may be used but you’ll need to increase the amount of broth and it will affect the quality of the stuffing.

-Broth: Chicken or Turkey stock may be used, home-made is best.
-If time allows, simmer the broth with the Turkey giblets (but not the liver) and neck for 30 minutes.
+Broth: Chicken or turkey stock may be used, home-made is best.
+Optional: If time allows, simmer the broth with the turkey giblets (but not the liver) and neck for 30 minutes.
 Finely chop giblets and add to stuffing, discarding any bones from the neck.
-I often save the neck to add to my turkey stock I make after the meal.
+If not used for this recipe neck (but not giblets) may be saved for stock made with the turkey carcass.

-Saute celery and onions in butter until softened, cool slightly.
+In a large skillet, cook sausage over medium heat; remove from pan and set aside.
+Add butter and when melted, add celery and onions.
+When softened and translucent, cool slightly.
 In a very large bowl, toss bread cubes with poultry seasoning, sage, salt & pepper.
-Add the celery/onion mixture and toss with clean hands.
+Add the reserved sausage and celery/onion/butter mixture and toss everything together with clean hands.

 Mix egg and milk and add to stuffing mixture, tossing again.
 Moisten with chicken broth until desired consistency.